Datatonic Open Sources ‘Data Orchestration Platform’

 We’re able to achieve this through the following design concepts:

 Naturally, as a Data + AI specialist partner for Google Cloud Platform, the DOP is heavily optimised to run with GCP services.
-By focusing on one cloud provider, this has allowed us to optimise the end-user experience through greater automation.”
+Focusing on one cloud provider has allowed us to optimise the end-user experience through greater automation.”

 “As many data engineers know, deploying dbt jobs isn’t all that simple too.
 You’ll need to consider the following:

 - How many service accounts are needed, what permissions, and where to store credentials?

 - How to break down complex dbt jobs (i.e. dbt run + dbt test, modules, tags etc)?